October 26, 2021

 If you’re using WordPress, an easy way to migrate your CMS to Nexcess Cloud is to use our handy migration plugin.
 This plugin installs on your source site, and pulls all of the data needed directly into the target hosting account using FTP credentials you supply from the Nexcess control panel.

-Click here for detailed instructions on how to migrate your WordPress website.
+Click here for detailed instructions on how to migrate your WordPress website hosting.

 How to Migrate a Website from One Host to Another Manually in 8 Steps